 The CSC must receive your appeal within 30 days of the date on the notice of disqualification.
 If you file your appeal after 30 days, you must submit an explanation for the delay with your appeal.

 If you received a disqualification letter, that letter should provide instructions for filing an appeal with the CSC.
-For additional information, please visit the Filing an Appeal section.
+For additional information, please visit the Filing a Disqualification Appeal with the CSC page.

 For information regarding legal representation, please visit the Legal Representation page.

 The CSC requires that Appellants submit the notice of disqualification sent to them by the DCAS Commissioner or other examining agency when filing an appeal.
 The CSC cannot advise Appellants regarding how to pursue their appeals, or what documentation is necessary to submit in support of appeals before the CSC.

 Please note that medical and psychological disqualifications are governed by the Personnel Services Bulletin issued on March 22, 2013.

 If you need more time to submit documents, you may email the CSC at email@example.com.
 Your request must explain why you need an extension, and indicate how much time you think you will need.
 The CSC will decide whether to grant the extension, and send a notification to you and to the agency.

 For information regarding individual appeals already filed with the CSC, please email the CSC at firstname.lastname@example.org.
 Please note that information will only be given to the appellant or authorized representative.